-- Planting more trees and aiming towards green campus - Encouraging faculty to present papers at seminars in India and abroad - Facilitating Faculty Development Programmes offered by various Central and State agencies - Quality improvement and training of administrative staff - Campus beautification programmes will be strengthened.
+- Planting more trees and aiming towards green campus - Encouraging faculty to present papers at seminars in India and abroad - Facilitating Faculty Development Programmes offered by various Central and State agencies

+- Quality improvement and training of administrative staff - Campus beautification programmes will be strengthened.

-Name: Dr. S. DOMINIC RAJKUMAR
+Signature of the Coordinator (Dr. S. DOMINIC RAJKUMAR)

-Name: Rev. Prof. J. K. LAL
+Signature of the Chairperson (Rev. Prof. J. K. LAL)